Activities Funding Board (AFB)

 Sports Marketing Office

 Room 2004J AAF

 The Student Center (SC includes SC North, SC South and the SC Satellite buildings) is the heart of student activity and offers a wide variety of useful products, services, and opportunities to meet and connect with other people.
 The SC is home to clean, comfortable lounge space; meeting rooms for conducting organization meetings, social events, and educational programs; and offices for student organizations and student organization support.
 The SC is also home to exciting dining options, Shasta’s Cones & More, Games Room, enhanced lounge space, a wide array of meeting spaces and study rooms, and so much more.

-The Student Center houses numerous student services in both the SC North and South buildings:
+The Student Center is also the home of numerous student services in both the SC North and South buildings: